tommysanjaya/qa-automation-portfolio/README.md

 * **Driver Management:** `webdriver-manager` (No manual ChromeDriver downloads required)

 ### Prerequisites & Setup
 Ensure you have Python 3 installed on your system.
-Before running the tests, install the required dependencies:
+Before running the tests, **open your terminal and run the following command** to install the required dependencies:
 ```bash
 pip install pytest selenium webdriver-manager
 ```